-5. Don't be stingy about recognizing your best performers.
+- Individual Development Plan-conversation will focus on job performance and development, a look back and view forward - Stay Interview-conversation will focus on employee engagement, connection, and the relationship between employee/manager - 5.
+Don't be stingy about recognizing your best performers.
 I'll admit it, I'm so much better at giving praise to line-level employees than those closest around me.
 It seems like the closer one gets to me in terms of their title, the higher my expectations, and the more I treat them with some of the disregard I can apply to myself.
 Does that sound familiar?
-Assume that your biggest competitor stole three employees from your company at any level of the organization.
+Assume that your biggest competitor stole three employees from your company at any level of the organizations.
 Which employees would be the greatest loss?
 Do they know that?
 It's easy to get preoccupied with managing some of your most challenged employees and to assume that your best performers are perfectly happy and well compensated.
-But just remember, studies have shown that the average salary people accept for a new job is only about 5 percent more than they're making currently.
+But just remember, studies have shown that the average salary people accept for new jobs is only about 5 percent more than they're making currently.
 The key differentiator-even for many of your star employees-is that they feel appreciated and seen for all of their talents and successes.